-- Represents the Technical Committee on the Technical Committees Board - Provides guidance and direction to Technical Committee members in the conduct of their responsibilities - Appoints Chairs of Subcommittees and Special Interest Groups as necessary - Coordinates with ComSoc Staff in the conduct of their responsibilities - May assume leadership for specific projects, as delegated by the Technical Committee - o TC Vice Chair - Replaces the TC Chair in case of their absence - Assists the TC Chair and Secretary in their activities - TC Secretary - Coordinates the TC meetings, arranging the meeting time schedule, reserving the meeting room and food, and informing the members via the e-mail list. - Prepares reports for the TC and Technical Committees Board meetings - Provides an annual written report, which shall be distributed to the VP-TEA-C, the Director-Technical Committees, and TC members prior to each meeting held at ICC. - Records the minutes of the TC meetings - Maintains contact with the TC members and Chair - Sends announcements to the TC e-mail list - Maintains and updates the TC website - Technical Committee
+- o Coordinates the TC meetings, arranging the meeting time schedule, reserving the meeting room and food, and informing the members via the e-mail list. - o Prepares reports for the TC and Technical Committees Board meetings. - o Provides an annual written report, which shall be distributed to the VP-TEA-C, the Director-Technical Committees, and TC members prior to each meeting held at ICC. - o Records the minutes of the TC meetings and posts them on the TC website. - o Maintains contact with the TC members and Chair. - o Sends announcements to the TC e-mail list. - o Maintains and updates the TC website. - o Maintains the list of Technical Committee members that have voting rights.